 Date Written: February 14, 2020

+How should index funds vote?
+This difficult, fact-dependent question is more important than ever due to index funds’ growing dominance.
 By voting one-quarter of shares at large public companies, just three index funds increasingly control American corporate governance.
 Nowhere is this control more acute than in the case of environmental and social (“E&S”) voting.
-The “Big Three” funds — Vanguard, BlackRock, and State Street — have the power to determine the fate of the bulk of E&S proposals.
+The “Big Three” funds—Vanguard, BlackRock, and State Street—have the power to determine the fate of the bulk of E&S proposals.

 Ultimately, this Article concludes that it is a convenient myth that index fund stewardship teams are even marginally constrained by the “best interests” standard when voting on E&S proposals, and likely other proposals as well.
 The truth is that these index funds, possessing the power to decide the fate of most E&S proposals, can do as they wish with that power.
-The status quo urgently needs change to ensure that index funds are truly acting in investors’ best interests.
-This Article proposes that such constraint should come in the form of greater input from index fund investors.
+The status quo urgently needs change to ensure that index funds, the new arbiters of global corporate governance, are truly acting in investors’ best interests.
+This Article proposes that such change should come in the form of greater input from index fund investors.

 Keywords: Index funds, ESG, stewardship, passive investing, corporate governance, engagement, agency problems, institutional investors, shareholder voting, big three